The Role of Nurses in Palliative Care and End-of-Life Support: Techniques and Applications

 Symptom Management

 One of the primary responsibilities of nurses in palliative care is symptom management.
 Patients may experience a wide range of symptoms due to their illnesses, including pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, and difficulty sleeping.
-Nurses utilize various techniques to manage these symptoms effectively, including medication management, physical therapy, and alternative therapies such as acupuncture or massage.
+Nurses utilize various techniques to manage these symptoms effectively, including medication management, physical therapy, and alternative therapies such as acupuncture needles or massage oils.

 Emotional and Psychological Support